Mets make it official, announce Rojas as their new manager

 “I think it’s the fit, it’s where the team is, it’s what culture we’re trying to create,” Van Wagenen said, pointing out that most of New York’s homegrown talent played for Rojas in the minors.
 “He’s respected by the players, he’s trusted by the players and he’s someone that we have great confidence in.”

-Beltran’s tenure lasted just 2+ months and ended after Commissioner Rob Manfred singled him out last week in a report on a cheating scheme used by the Astros during their World Series championship season in 2017, when Beltran played for them.
+Beltrán’s tenure lasted just 2½ months and ended after Commissioner Rob Manfred singled him out last week in a report on a cheating scheme used by the Astros during their World Series championship season in 2017, when Beltrán played for them.

 Less than a week afterward, they transitioned to Rojas.